- What are overprotective parents

 Final Thoughts On Overprotective Parents

-If a parent finds it hard to let go of control, they may be also a controlling parent – find out the characteristics of controlling parenting.
+If a parent finds it hard to let go of control, they may also be a controlling parent – find out the characteristics of controlling parenting.

 Set boundaries but also allow for adaptability.